At Churchfields, reading is taught in line with the requirements of the National Curriculum 2014 for English

-The National Curriculum programmes of study for reading at key stages 1 and 2 consist of two dimensions:
+The National Curriculum programmes of study for reading at Key Stage 1 and Key Stage 2 consist of two dimensions:

 It is essential that our teaching focuses on developing pupils’ competence in both areas.

 Our overall approach is "learning to read, reading to learn".

 Our aim is that all children are fluent, confident and independent readers.

 We want to lead them to a world of discovery through books and to be delighted, informed, challenged, educated and entertained in their reading.

 We are proud of our: